Prompt engineering

 Return as a JSON object.

-Use less technical terms and help me apply it in my work in communications.
+Use fewer technical terms and help me apply it in my work in communications.

 Only use academic papers.